-We have audited the accompanying financial report of Adelaide Airport Limited (the company), which comprises the consolidated balance sheet as at 30 June 2016, the consolidated income statement, consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year ended on that date, a summary of significant accounting policies, other explanatory notes and the directors' declaration for Adelaide Airport Limited (the consolidated entity).
+We have audited the accompanying financial report of Adelaide Airport Limited (the company), which comprises the balance sheet as at 30 June 2015, the income statement, statement of comprehensive income, statement of changes in equity and statement of cash flows for the year ended on that date, a summary of significant accounting policies, other explanatory notes and the directors' declaration for Adelaide Airport Limited (the consolidated entity).
 The consolidated entity comprises the company and the entities it controlled at year's end or from time to time during the financial year.